blakeperdue/blakeperdue/README.md

 # todo
+- make bg image a div
+- merge welcome and home into one thing
 - animate bg on scroll? https://www.loftgarten.co/?ref=pages.ooo
 - animate loading
-  - red curtain w/logo/name/pic?
-  - fade in to reveal nav, pic (no anim): https://venus-story.com/
+  - welcome curtain slide up to reveal nav, pic (no anim): https://venus-story.com/
   - anim the intro text (slide up each word/line?): https://cuberto.com/
   - anim the projects that are above fold
 - animate show projects on scroll